 Agreement with publisher

 Here, the agreement with the publisher must be uploaded.
 Note that only one agreement, with a single publisher only, may be uploaded.

 Here, a budget in SEK for the publication and indirect costs is provided.
-Fill in the space according to the instructions.

-Figures for indirect costs are estimated according to, and must be compatible with, the grant administrator’s rules for indirect costs.
+Figures for indirect costs (overheads) are estimated according to, and must be compatible with, the grant administrator’s rules for indirect costs.

 Note that all direct costs must be specified and justified in detail in the space for ‘Budget commentary’.
 Specify the various costs of the publication, such as language editing, layout, images, printing and publishing with open access.
 Unspecified or unjustified costs are not approved.

 The calculation of total indirect costs (overheads) must be explained in the budget commentary.

 Note that the commentary, too, must be written in English and that it is obligatory.
 The budget commentary may be up to 3,000 characters, including spaces, in length.